 The Daily Telegraph, Launceston, 8 September 1920.

-In March 1921, Osman Ağa compelled the inhabitants of the village of Sivas to feed him and his 500 band of men for 3 weeks.
-At Ezboter 2 Greeks and an Armenian were arrested and after having their bare feet shod with horse shoes, they were massacred.
-He also ordered the massacres of women and children of the villages of Kul-Hisar , Mesudiye and Kirik.11
+In March 1921, Osman Ağa compelled the inhabitants of the town of Sivas to feed him and his band of 500 men for three weeks.
+At Ezboter two Greeks and an Armenian were arrested and after having their bare feet shod with horse shoes, they were massacred.
+He also ordered the massacres of women and children of the villages of Kul-Hisar, Mesudiye and Kirik.11

-A report on the 9th of July 1921, described horrible details of the persecution of Christians when the notorious murderous chief Osman Ağa arrived there on the second day of Bayram (a Turkish religious holiday) and murdered 10 Greeks, then surrounded the stores of the American Tobacco Company and arrested all the Greek clerks numbering some 800, and had them transported to an unknown destination.
+A report on the 9th of July 1921, described horrible details of the persecution of Christians when Osman Ağa arrived there on the second day of Bayram (a Turkish religious holiday) and murdered 10 Greeks, then surrounded the stores of the American Tobacco Company and arrested all the Greek clerks numbering some 800 and had them transported to an unknown destination.
 The Greek quarter was then surrounded and 1,500 other Greeks were arrested and deported to the interior.13

 On the 25th of February 1922, 20 Greek villages were destroyed by fire in the region of Giresun by the order of Osman Ağa, Major of Giresun and Kemalist military commander, and on the 1st of March the villages of Beislan, Pozat, Topekeny and Kiavourhiki were also burned down, the inhabitants consisting only of women and children who were previously imprisoned in the houses, having completely perished in the flames.15